 I went into the program with my highly extroverted mindset that the loudest, most overtly controlling person (read: me) was the automatic leader.
 But actually studying leadership hipped me to the reality that a true leader's power is often found in their ability to follow, and to correctly identify those times when they should sideline.
 That said, while I was on the 'feminazi' side of the fence in college, I've leveled out to a pretty even-tempered, moderately conventional girl, one who applauds all forms of girl power but holds a deep respect for traditional female roles.

-You see, over time, I've learned that a woman's true power is in her femininity, not her ability to leverage her testosterone reserves.
+Over time, I've learned that a woman's true power is in her femininity, not her ability to leverage her testosterone reserves.
 Being a woman is a woman's power, and I believe the essence of a woman's truest and highest happiness comes from celebrating and being celebrated as a female for things singular to us as a species.

 All that said, NYMag.com is reporting that a new 'bridal' trend (if you can call it that) is women full-out paying for, or worse, going Dutch Treat, on their engagement ring.